Thursday, November 16, 2017

 Will definitely look forward to similar enlightenment in years ahead as to what the previous decade of my London life was all about - how exactly the biblical demographic shifts, the Ponzi property scamming, the infrastructural collapse, the lack of a serious party political choice in a fundamentally flawed electoral system, the garnering urban aggression, faking of news and the frozen salaries together somehow positively underpinned my financial well-being from my considerable labours, my core liberality and my big scary grown-up faith in a better (albeit medium term) future.

-Either way I will be reading such analysis at that point from a different location - the lack of both a vanguard and a rearguard in our national political culture have succeeded to such an extent that my thirty year sojourn in London now comes to an end.
+Either way I will be reading such analysis at that point from a different location - the lack of both a vanguard and a rearguard in our national political culture (as referenced some posts ago) have succeeded to such an extent that my thirty year sojourn in London now comes to an end.
 Saturday Buddha will commence World Broadcasts again soon from another place and a better tomorrow.....

 Friday, May 12, 2017